Teacher education: Policy and legislation on the teacher educator profession

-The process by which teachers are educated is the subject of political discussion in many countries, reflecting both the value attached by societies and cultures to the preparation of young people for life, and the fact that education systems consume significant financial resources.
+The process by which teachers are educated is the subject of political discussion in many countries, reflecting both the value societies and cultures attach to preparing young people for life and the fact that education systems consume significant financial resources.
 Political bias in education can be evaluated through opinion polls.

 However, the degree of political control over Teacher Education varies.
 Where teacher education is entirely in the hands of universities, the state may have no direct control whatever over what or how new teachers are taught; this can lead to anomalies, such as teachers being taught using teaching methods that would be deemed inappropriate if they used the same methods in schools, or teachers being taught by persons with little or no hands-on experience of teaching in real classrooms.
-In other systems, teacher education may be the subject of detailed prescription (e.g. the state may specify the skills that all teachers must possess, or it may specify the content of teacher education courses).
+In other systems, teacher education may be the subject of detailed prescription (e.g., the state may specify the skills that all teachers must possess or the content of teacher education courses).

 Policy cooperation in the European Union has led to a broad description of the kinds of attributes that teachers in European Union member states should possess: the Common European Principle for Teacher Competences and Qualifications.

 While schools and school teachers are often in the news and in political debate, research shows that the teacher educator profession is largely absent from such public discussions and from policy discourse in education which often focuses exclusively on teachers and school leaders.

-Some research suggests that, while most countries have policies, and legislation, in place concerning the teaching profession, few countries have a clear policy or strategy on the teacher educator profession.
+Some research suggests that while most countries have policies and legislation in place concerning the teaching profession, few have a clear policy or strategy for the teacher educator profession.
 Caena (2012) found that some of the consequences of this situation can include a teacher educator profession that is poorly organised, has low status or low formal recognition, has few regulations, professional standards – or even minimum qualifications, and no coherent approach to the selection, induction, or continuing professional development of Teacher Educators.

-In India, the National Council of Teacher Education (NCTE) released the 'National Curricular Framework for Teacher Education, 2010 (NCFTE), which aims to remedy many of the ills of teacher training in India.
-It calls for preparing a 'humane and reflective practitioner' and for fostering the agency and autonomy of the teacher, who can interpret the curriculum meaningfully to the contextual needs of the learners, than merely focus on 'teaching the text book'.
+In India, the National Council of Teacher Education (NCTE) released the 'National Curriculum Framework for Teacher Education, 2010 (NCFTE), which aims to remedy many of the ills of teacher training in India.
+It calls for preparing a 'humane and reflective practitioner' and for fostering the agency and autonomy of the teacher, who can interpret the curriculum meaningfully in light of the contextual needs of the learners, rather than merely focusing on 'teaching the text book'.